Language Delay or Disorder

 -

-use the right words when talking to others due to limited vocabulary
+use the right words due to limited vocabulary

 -